 September 25, 2017

-Primary Periodic Paralysis (PPP) is a rare condition that causes attacks that affect your muscles, resulting in extreme muscle weakness or temporary paralysis, most often with an inability to stand independently, or even sit up.
+Primary periodic paralysis (PPP) is a rare condition that causes attacks affecting your muscles and resulting in extreme muscle weakness or temporary paralysis, most often with an inability to stand independently, or even sit up.
 Primary periodic paralysis is not just one condition, but a group of inherited neuromuscular disorders.
-Although this condition is very rare, it affects about 5,000 to 6,000 individuals in the US or ~3 in every 200,000 people.
+Although this condition is very rare, it affects about 5,000 to 6,000 individuals in the US or about three in every 200,000 people.

 On this episode, Beth Troutman tells her story; Christina Nicholson embarks on an adventure to Orlando with her family; and former football player Marc Bouniconti shares his journey.

 Three decades later, Marc Buoniconti, a quadriplegic, visits The Balancing Act to talk about his life, his mission, and his goal to one day walk again.

 The Balancing Act's host Christina Nicholson and her family are embarking on a fun-filled vacation to Orlando, Fla., also known as the "theme park capital of the world."